-Less than three hours away from Prague, the medieval town of Cesky Krumlov offers the perfect day trip.
+Less than three hours away from Prague, the medieval town of Cesky Krumlov not only offers the perfect day trip, but it's also one of the best places to visit in the Czech Republic.
 There are tons of things to see and do in Cesky Krumlov, and you should definitely stop by the 13th-century castle; climb the tower steps for a view of the red, curved rooflines; and explore the historical center, listed as a UNESCO World Heritage Site.

 Once you've seen the main attractions, however, the best thing you can do is put your map away and purposely get lost.
 Perhaps the best part of this ancient city is its winding, narrow streets covered in cobblestone, full of fairy-tale charm and Gothic architecture-and discovering them might just end up being the best part of your trip.

 If you've been considering a day trip to Cesky Krumlov from Prague, here are some tips on making the most of this idyllic, picturesque town.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 How to Get from Prague to Cesky Krumlov